 Rivanna Review is a new print journal published four times a year in Charlottesville, Virginia, on the Rivanna River.
-The content is general interest—stories, essays, and book reviews, for your reading pleasure.
+The content is general interest—stories, essays, book reviews, and notices of literary events, for your reading pleasure.
 The first issue came out September 1, 2021.

 The format is 8.5' x 11", black and white, stapled.
-Distribution of the first issue will be in bookstores in Virginia, Maryland, North Carolina, and farther afield in the months ahead.
+Distribution of the first issue is in bookstores in Virginia, to expand in the year ahead.

 The single issue price is $8.00.
 A one-year subscription is $32.00.
 Please send a check with your name and mailing address to: Rivanna Review, 807 Montrose Avenue, Charlottesville, VA 22902.

 Letters to the Editor